pranavk/gist-cli/README.md

 #### Minimalistic Usage
 - `gistcli -f harry.txt`  # Returns a link of the **public** gist with **description** `Gist - Paste`.

+or you can also use pipelines with this as :
+- `cat harry.txt | gistcli` # Takes data from the pipeline.

+**Note :** You should'nt use the '-f' flag with gistcli when using the pipeline, but even if you do, the preference is given to the data taken from the file mentioned, not the pipeline.

 - `gistcli -f harry.txt -d 'Python multithreading example.'` # Returns a link of the **public** gist with **description** `Python multithreading example.`
 - `gistcli -f harry.txt -d 'Python multithreading example.' -p` # Returns a **private** gist like above.